 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.

+Olive oil enhances the flavor of chocolate and adds a very interesting complex flavor.
+Additionally, dark chocolate and olive oil are both great sources of antioxidants.
 Olive oil also provides a great source of polyphenols, an antioxidant that has been linked to a reduced risk of heart disease, high blood pressure, high cholesterol, and cancer.
 Baking with olive oil is also great for limiting saturated fat and and getting in healthy monounsaturated fats.
-So this chocolate olive oil cake is a treat you can feel a little bit better about!
+So this easy chocolate olive oil cake is a treat you can feel a little bit better about!
+(Nutrition Disclaimer)

-- granulated sugar – you won’t need too much sugar for this recipe — this chocolate olive oil cake isn’t too sweet, and the brightness of the olive oil, gingers, and lemon zest balance it perfectly.
+- granulated sugar - you won't need too much sugar for this recipe -- this olive oil cake isn't too sweet, and the brightness of the olive oil, gingers, and lemon zest balance it perfectly.

-- all-purpose flour – make sure that your flour is measured by weight with a kitchen scale (you’ll need 128 grams of flour) or using the spoon-and-level method.
+- all-purpose flour - make sure that your flour is measured by weight with a kitchen scale or using the spoon-and-level method.

-- baking powder – gives this chocolate olive oil cake a nice lift!
+- baking powder - gives this cake a nice lift!

 - unsweetened cocoa powder - measure cocoa powder the same way you measure your flour to make sure it's accurate.